Higashi-ojima Station

-Higashi-ojima Station (東大島駅, Higashi-ōjima-eki) is a railway station in Kōtō, Tokyo, Japan.
+Higashi-ojima Station (東大島駅, Higashi-ōjima-eki) is a railway station in Kōtō, Ojima, Tokyo, Japan.
 Its station number is S-16 and is served by the Toei Shinjuku Line.
 The station opened on December 21, 1978.
 It is a station in the form of a bridge over the Kyu-Naka river.

 Platforms

 Higashi-ojima Station consists of two side platforms served by two tracks.
 It has two exits on the two ends of the platform.
 These are the Komatsugawa exit and the Ojima exit.

 Surrounding area

 The station is located on top of the Kyu-Naka River as a bridge, northeast of the intersection of Tokyo Metropolitan Routes 50 (Shin-Ōhashi-dōri) and 477 (Banshobashi-dōri), with the station platforms stretching across the Kyū-Naka River.
 The station lies in the midst of several parks and recreational facilities, with the Komatsugawa danchi owned by Urban Renaissance to the southeast.
 Other points of interest include: